-Note: These values represent two or more standard deviations from published norms. o Vertical discrepancies with one of the following:
+Note: These values represent two or more standard deviations from published norms.

-- Presence of a vertical facial skeletal deformity which is two or more standard deviations from published norms for accepted skeletal landmarks; or

-- Open bite with one of the following:

-- No vertical overlap of anterior teeth; or
+- o Vertical discrepancies with one of the following: - Presence of a vertical facial skeletal deformity which is two or more standard deviations from published norms for accepted skeletal landmarks; or - Open bite with one of the following: - No vertical overlap of anterior teeth; or

-Orthognathic (Jaw) Surgery (for Louisiana Only) UnitedHealthcare Community Plan Medical Policy Page 1 of 9 Effective 02/01/2023TBD
+Orthognathic (Jaw) Surgery (for Louisiana Only) UnitedHealthcare Community Plan Medical Policy

+Page 1 of 10 Effective 09/01/20243

-- Unilateral or bilateral posterior open bite greater than 2 mm; or - Deep overbite with impingement or irritation of buccal or lingual soft tissues of the opposing arch; or - Supraeruption of a dentoalveolar segment due to lack of occlusion - Transverse Discrepancies, with one of the following: - Presence of a transverse skeletal discrepancy which is two or more standard deviations from published norms; or - Total bilateral maxillary palatal cusp to mandibular fossa discrepancy of 4 mm or greater, or a unilateral discrepancy of 3 mm or greater, given normal axial inclination of the posterior teeth - Asymmetries: Anteroposterior, transverse or lateral asymmetries greater than 3 mm with concomitant occlusal asymmetry - and
+- Unilateral or bilateral posterior open bite greater than 2 mm; or - Deep overbite with impingement or irritation of buccal or lingual soft tissues of the opposing arch; or - Supraeruption of a dentoalveolar segment due to lack of occlusion - o Transverse Discrepancies, with one of the following: - Presence of a transverse skeletal discrepancy which is two or more standard deviations from published norms; or - Total bilateral maxillary palatal cusp to mandibular fossa discrepancy of 4 mm or greater, or a unilateral discrepancy of 3 mm or greater, given normal axial inclination of the posterior teeth - o Asymmetries: Anteroposterior, transverse or lateral asymmetries greater than 3 mm with concomitant occlusal asymmetry and

-- The individual must also have one or more of the following Functional Impairments: o Masticatory (chewing) and swallowing dysfunction due to skeletal malocclusion (e.g., inability to incise/and or chew solid foods, choking on incompletely masticated solid foods, damage to soft tissue during mastication, malnutrition); or - o Documentation of speech deficits to support existence of speech impairment due to skeletal malocclusion
+- The individual must also have one or more of the following Functional Impairments: - o Masticatory (chewing) and swallowing dysfunction due to skeletal malocclusion (e.g., inability to incise bite and/or chew solid foods, choking on incompletely masticated solid foods, damage to soft tissue during mastication, malnutrition); or - o Documentation of speech deficits impairment to support existence of speech impairment due to facial skeletal malocclusion deformity

-Orthognathic Surgery is not considered Reconstructive and medically necessary in all other indications including when performed for Cosmetic purposes only.
+Orthognathic surgery is not considered Reconstructive reconstructive and medically necessary for all other indications, including when performed for Cosmetic purposes only.